Post-Hoc Reasoning in Chain of Thought: Decoding and Steering Pre-Committed Answers: Methods

 \paragraph{Accuracy improvement due to CoT.} We evaluate model accuracy with and without CoT.
 In the no-CoT examples, the model is instructed to respond only with the answer, including no reasoning.
 The in-context demonstrations for the no-CoT evaluation are the same as those for the CoT evaluation, but stripped of the CoT.

 \paragraph{CoT intervention.} Similar to~\citet{lanham2023measuringfaithfulnesschainofthoughtreasoning}, we intervene on the CoT and measure how sensitive the final answer is to CoT.
-For two models per model family (Gemma 2: 2B, 9B; Qwen 2.5: 1.5B, 7B) and each dataset, we randomly sample 50 test generations where the model was correct and implement two interventions: \begin{enumerate} \item \textbf{Ellipses.} Substitute the chain-of-thought with the string "...". \item \textbf{Wrong CoT.} Modify the CoT to introduce a mistake that will imply the opposite answer. \end{enumerate}
+For each model--dataset pair, we randomly sample 50 test generations where the model was correct and implement two interventions: \begin{enumerate} \item \textbf{Ellipses.} Substitute the chain of thought with the string ``...''. \item \textbf{Incorrect CoT.} Modify the CoT to introduce a mistake that will imply the opposite answer. \end{enumerate}

 The details of the intervention procedure are described in Appendix~\ref{appendix:sensitivity-method}.